JuanmaMenendez/AutoHotkey-script-Open-Show-Apps/README.md

 # AutoHotkey script to Open or Show Apps

-This [AutoHotkey](https://www.autohotkey.com/) script is to Open, Restore or Minimize (if it is already opened) the desired Window's or Chrome's Apps, using the shortcuts key (hotkeys) that you want to set.
+This [AutoHotkey](https://www.autohotkey.com/) script is to Open, Restore or Minimize (if it is already opened) the desired Apps, using the shortcuts key (hotkeys) that you want to set.<br />
+It works well with regular Window Apps, Chrome Shortcuts and Chrome Apps.

 There are two **utility functions** for this purpose: